-Wayanad is a district in the north east of Kerala and consists of Mananthavady, Sulthanbathery and Vythiri taluks.
-It is a picturesque plateau at a height of 700 to 2100 metres above sea level.
+Travel experiences in Wayanad are special.
+It is a picturesque plateau at a height of 700 to 2100 metres and consists of three talukas.
 It is at Kerala’s borders with Karnataka and Tamil Nadu states.
 Agriculture is the main occupation of the people with production of cash crops like coffee, pepper, cardamom, tea and spices.

 Enroute to Wayanad, we had darshan at Kottiyoor temple.
 Lord Shiva and Goddess Parvati are the main idols.
 Lakhs of devotees visit the temple during the annual Vaisakha Maholsavam celebrations.

 As our car climbed up towards Kalpetta, the outside temperature gradually came down.
 Along the way, we passed a number of tea plantations.
 We could see a mountain stream for part of the route.

 About 19 km from Kalpetta, at Punchavayal, is an ancient Jain temple.
 The construction has used huge granite blocks.
 There are many carvings on the stone pillars.
 The temple dates back to fourteenth century.